OtherChocoman/backend-coding-challenge/README.md

 Developed using Visual Studio 2019 community.

 ## Documentation
+ Run the following commands at the project root.

 ### How to build
- - dotnet build
+ - run `dotnet build`

 ### How to start api
- - dotnet run --project .\BackendChallenge\BackendChallenge.csproj
+ - run `dotnet run --project .\BackendChallenge\BackendChallenge.csproj`

 ### How to run unit tests
- - dotnet test .\BackendChallenge.Tests\BackendChallenge.Tests.csproj
+ - run `dotnet test .\BackendChallenge.Tests\BackendChallenge.Tests.csproj`

 ### How to run end to end tests
+ - Start api using dotnet run
- - dotnet test .\BackendChallenge.EndToEnd\BackendChallenge.EndToEnd.csproj
+ - run `dotnet test .\BackendChallenge.EndToEnd\BackendChallenge.EndToEnd.csproj`

 ## Requirements